Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 saying "lilly hands" and "dead doing might".
 * Her eyes: As flashing and deigne saying "lamping eyes".
 * Her look: As blessed saying "Angels blessed looke".

+Apostrophe: A figure of speech that is used to address a non human entity (object).

+In Sonnet 1 Edmund uses Apostrophe to describe the pages and rhymes.

+# Sonnet 34

+In this sonnet Edmund uses a simile to compare his life to a ship and his beloved as the guiding star, the star that guide the ship.

+In the sonnet a storm hit and hides the star, this symbolise the problems between Edmund and his beloved, he hope that one day the storm will end and he sees the star again.

+Tone: Hopeful.
+Style: Descriptive.
+Images: Life as a sea journey.

+**Q/ Give one common image of the 16th with an example**\?

+1. Life as a sea journey\
+Example: "Like as a ship through the ocean wide\
+By conduct of some star doth make her way"